mennovf/FPGAHackathon2023/README.md

 The input didn't need any processing so this was simple indexing, with a loop which increments the start point of the window each cycle.

 ### Problem 4
-We were tasked with returning a 3-bit enumeration of the octants an $(x, y)$ input vector belongs to.
+We were tasked with returning a 3-bit enumeration of the octant an $(x, y)$ input vector belongs to.
 ![Octants](readme/octants.png "Task octants")
 The problem statement deliberately included the formula